 [Editor]: This is a repost from a year ago.
 So many physicians have been talking about how current times have accelerated burnout so I felt it was appropriate to bring this back.
-We're also talking about different ways to create that income on our free Virtual Summit that's running as we speak – The Leverage & Growth Virtual Summit For Physicians.

 According to the Medscape National Physician Burnout, Depression & Suicide Report 2019, 44% of physicians reported that they were burned out.
 This statistic is shocking no matter how many times I look at it.